Scams » Scam And Its Types » Patient Charge Evation Scams

 To protect against patient charge evasion scams, individuals should carefully review medical bills and insurance statements, promptly questioning any discrepancies.
 Safeguarding personal and health insurance information is crucial to prevent identity theft.
 If suspicions arise, individuals should reach out to healthcare providers or insurance companies for clarification.
 Reporting any suspected fraud to relevant authorities, such as the U.S. Department of Health and Human Services or state health departments, is essential for combating these fraudulent activities.
 By staying vigilant and informed, individuals contribute to maintaining the transparency and honesty of healthcare billing practices, ensuring the integrity of the healthcare system as a whole.

-• They are expected to settle all the bills, fees, charges and taxes properly and if they have come under exemptions then they should show proper proofs supporting their stands.
+They are expected to settle all bills, fees, charges, and taxes properly.
+If they qualify for exemptions, they should provide proper proof to support their claims.

-• They should pay the charges completely that they owe to the hospitals and pharmacists such as dental charges, optical charges and prescription charges.
+They should fully pay the charges they owe to hospitals and pharmacists, including dental, optical, and prescription fees.

-• If they find any malpractice in the billing sections of the hospital the patients should escalate the matter to the highest authority.
+If they find any malpractice in the hospital's billing section, patients should escalate the matter to the highest authority.

-• Hospitals or pharmacist should escalate the matter to the cyber cell when the patients deliberately avoid paying the above charges.
+Hospitals or pharmacists should escalate the issue to the cyber cell if patients deliberately avoid paying the above charges.

 Related links: